 They have received Emmy nominations for their CBS special “I Love Lucy: The Very First Show” which unveiled “I Love Lucy”’s pilot episode and was the highest-rated program on network television that season;

 “The Hughleys” where they received a Multi-Cultural Prism Award, and were nominated for People’s Choice and NAACP Image Awards; and Martin Lawrence’s ground-breaking “Martin”, which won them a People’s Choice Award and an NAACP Image Award for “Best New Series.”

 On film, Billy and Jane collaborated on “A Wake in Providence” in which they also co-starred.
 The film was a critical favorite at the Boston Film Festival and won the Ft.
 Lauderdale International Film Festival’s Audience Award.
 In addition, Billy co-starred in several films, including his screen debut in “Jaws 2”; the military school drama “Taps” with Tim Hutton, Sean Penn, Tom Cruise and George C Scott; and Robert Wise’s “Star Trek: The Motion Picture.”

-Their newest show, a musical about aging, is about to tour the country, produced by Joe Corcoran (“Tony & Tina’s Wedding”) and Gary Shaffer (“You’ve Got Hate Mail”), and directed by Billy Van Zandt.
+Their newest musical “The Boomer Boys!” is about to tour the country, produced by Joe Corcoran (“Tony & Tina’s Wedding”) and Gary Shaffer (“You’ve Got Hate Mail”), and directed by Billy Van Zandt.